leviat-tech/jsdraft/documentation/api.md

 ### _subtract( sketch )_

 Performs a boolean subtraction: any polyfaces in the provided sketch will be subtracted from any polyfaces in the original sketch.
+Will also work with non-polyface geometry--segments, arcs, and polyfaces will be trimmed by the cutting polygon, points will be removed.

 ```js
 const result = sketch